ysiqi618/SUPER-for-CT-image-recon/README.md

   year={2020}
 }

 ## References
 1. https://github.com/jongcye/deeplearningLDCT
 2. https://github.com/panakino/FBPConvNet
 3. https://github.com/xuehangzheng/PWLS-ULTRA-for-Low-Dose-3D-CT-Image-Reconstruction

+## Acknowledgement
+The authors thank Dr. Cynthia McCollough, the Mayo Clinic, the American Association of Physicists in Medicine, and the National Institute of Biomedical Imaging and Bioengineering for providing the Mayo Clinic data.

 If you have any problems in using it, please contact yesiqi@sjtu.edu.cn and zhipengli@sjtu.edu.cn